mai-rice.comJapanese rice, fermentation, pantry, no-waste

 Most important distinction

-Ponzu is not plain soy sauce and not plain vinegar; it is a finished balancing sauce.
+Ponzu sauce is not plain soy sauce — it is a finished balancing sauce with acidity and lower salt concentration.

 Main cooking role